 These Dark Chocolate Amaretto Prunes were inspired by my Prune Dark Chocolate Pudding.
 They’re subtly boozy, salty-sweet and all kinds of sophisticated.

-The melt-in-your-mouth softness of the prunes contrasts perfectly with the hard dark chocolate shell, whilst the cacao nibs add an extra crunchy texture.
+The melt-in-your-mouth softness of the prunes contrasts perfectly with the hard chocolate shell, whilst the cacao nibs add an extra crunchy texture.
 And the deeply fruity, sweet-tart flavour of the prunes pairs beautifully with the salted, rich dark chocolate and nutty, earthy cacao nibs.

-And if you’re wondering what’s Japanese cuisine-inspired about this pudding, I actually got the idea to soak prunes in almond liqueur because in Japan there’s a drink called umeshu which is made by soaking unripe plums in alcohol and sugar.
+And if you’re wondering what’s Japanese cuisine-inspired about these, I actually got the idea to soak prunes in almond liqueur because in Japan there’s a drink called umeshu which is made by soaking unripe plums in alcohol and sugar.

-These Dark Chocolate Amaretto Prunes would be perfect to give as gifts, but are also delicious eaten for dessert with a scoop of (dairy-free) vanilla or chocolate ice cream.
+These Dark Chocolate Amaretto Prunes are perfect to give as gifts, but are also delicious eaten for dessert with a scoop of (dairy-free) vanilla or chocolate ice cream.

 - Chocolate Date Caramels

 - Hazelnut Chocolate Truffles

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.